DravenALG/DravenALG/README.md

 ### Hi , I'm Xiao-Ming Wu(Draven) 👋

 📫**Brief CV** :
 I am currently an undergraduate student at Shandong University, and I will continue to pursue a master's degree at Sun Yat-Sen University.
-I will share some interesting projects and open source code of my first-author scientific work, hoping to help you.
+I will share some interesting projects and open source code of my first-author research, hoping to help you.

 🌱**Research Interest** :
 - Machine Learning